Overview

 • Higher scalability to address more Layer 2 segments.

-VXLAN uses a 24-bit segment ID, the VXLAN network identifier (VNID).
-This allows a maximum of 16 million VXLAN segments to coexist in the same administrative domain.
-(In comparison, traditional VLANs use a 12-bit segment ID that can support a maximum of 4096 VLANs.)
+VXLAN uses a 24-bit segment ID called the VXLAN network identifier (VNID).
+This design allows up to 16 million VXLAN segments in a single administrative domain.
+In comparison, traditional VLANs use a 12-bit segment ID, supporting a maximum of 4096 VLANs.

 • Utilization of available network paths in the underlying infrastructure.